KubeHero docs

 How the collector, control plane, and operator fit together.

 KubeHero is four services plus an open CRD surface.
-The split is designed so you can run any subset — Cloud, Self-Hosted, or hybrid — without losing functionality.
+The split is designed so you can run any subset — full stack in one cluster or a federated hub-and-edge topology — without losing functionality.

 Services